-Close to 100 different types of sarcomas have been identified and studies have shown that treatment of such tumors is best performed in high-volume academic, referral centers with clinicians who are experts in the field and specialize in the care of patients with sarcomas.
+More than 75 different types of sarcomas have been identified and studies have shown that treatment of such tumors is best performed in high-volume academic, referral centers with clinicians who are experts in the field and specialize in the care of patients with sarcomas.

 At the Emory Sarcoma Center, located at Emory University Hospital Midtown, we have a multidisciplinary team of clinicians that has a specific clinical interest and expertise in the diagnosis, assessment, and treatment of patients with bone, soft-tissue, and retroperitoneal sarcomas.
-Our team includes: surgical oncologists, orthopedic oncologists, thoracic surgeons, sarcoma medical and radiation oncologists, musculoskeletal radiologists, sarcoma pathologists, and supportive oncology specialists.
+Our team includes: sarcoma pathologists, surgical oncologists, orthopedic oncologists, thoracic surgeons, sarcoma medical and radiation oncologists, musculoskeletal radiologists, and supportive oncology specialists.